-This handbook provides supplemental guidance for all NOAA UAS operations.
-NOAA UAS operations are described in detail in this section, and include operation of UAS by the UxS Operations Center, Line Offices, and NOAA contractors.

-Whereas the Unmanned Aircraft Systems Policy 220-1-5 describes the requirements for obtaining flight approval for NOAA UAS operations, additional requirements imposed upon the operator and the operator's Line Office are promulgated in this handbook.
+- (A) This handbook provides supplemental guidance for all NOAA UAS operations.
+NOAA UAS operations are described in detail in this section, and include operation of UAS by the UxS Operations Center, LOs, and NOAA contractors. - (B) Whereas the UAS Operations Policy 1107 describes the requirements for obtaining flight approval for NOAA UAS operations, additional requirements imposed upon the operator and the operator's LO are promulgated in this handbook.
 Compliance with requirements in both governing documents are required for all NOAA UAS operations.
-Compliance with many of the requirements promulgated in this handbook are documented in a Line Office Certification of Compliance (LO Checklist, section 7) which is signed by a designated official from the operator's Line Office.
-The NOAA UXS Operations Center requires a signed certification before proceeding with approvals for proposed NOAA UAS operations.
+Compliance with many of the requirements promulgated in this handbook are documented in an LO Certification of Compliance (LO Checklist, section 7) which is signed by a designated official from the operator's LO.
+The NOAA UxS Operations Center requires a signed certification before proceeding with approvals for proposed NOAA UAS operations.

-The process for acquiring UAS and commercial UAS services is similarly bifurcated.
-Line Offices are required to certify that the proposed acquisition meets requirements for cybersecurity, environmental, privacy and other policies, while the UxS Operations Center certifies whether the proposed acquisition meets airworthiness requirements needed for flight approval.
-These certifications are documented in a pre-acquisition checklist (section 5) prior to beginning a procurement action.

-All mission commanders, pilots, and visual observers (if required) involved with NOAA UAS operations are required to read and comply with the Unmanned Aircraft Systems Policy 220-1-5 and the NOAA UAS Handbook.
+- (C) The process for acquiring UAS and commercial UAS services is similarly bifurcated.
+LOs are required to certify that the proposed acquisition meets requirements for cybersecurity, environmental, privacy, and other policies, whereas the UxS Operations Center certifies whether the proposed acquisition meets airworthiness requirements needed for flight approval.
+These certifications are documented in a pre-acquisition checklist (section 5) before beginning a procurement action. - (D) All MCs, pilots, and visual observers (if required) involved with NOAA UAS operations are required to read and comply with the UAS Operations Policy 1107 and the NOAA UAS Handbook.
 These are the minimum requirements that must be met; they may be exceeded but not diminished.

-3.1.
-NOAA Operations
+3.1 NOAA Operations

-NOAA UAS operations are those operations where NOAA has responsibility for safety of flight or is closely involved in the day to day UAS operations.
-The Unmanned Aircraft Systems Policy 220-1-5 provides a non-inclusive list of operations under this definition in Section 3.2 c, and in Section 3.2 d a non-inclusive list of operations that are not NOAA operations.
-Final determination of the applicability of NOAA UAS governance will be determined by the Director, NOAA UxS Operations Center in coordination with the Line Office.
+- (A) NOAA UAS operations are those operations where NOAA has responsibility for safety of flight or is closely involved in the day to day UAS operations.
+The UAS Operations Policy 1107 provides a non-inclusive list of operations under this definition in Section 2.1 a and Section 2.1 b provides a noninclusive list of operations that are not NOAA operations. - (B) Final determination of the applicability of NOAA UAS governance will be determined by the Director, NOAA UxS Operations Center in coordination with the appropriate LO as follows: - (1) Field UAS